FiratUsta/Chromora/README.md

 ## What's not next?

 Most likely full Webkit support unless someone makes a PR.
 I have no way of testing for iPhones or Macs.
 The only way I can test for Webkit is with Epiphany, on which everything seems to be fine (In reality, it's a mess on iPhones, a little better now on desktop Safari).

+## "Your code sucks and is inefficient"

+I know, it's a mess.